-Regarding scientific publications, dataset releases, and source code, we will repositories repositories that are free to use (github, zenodo).
+Regarding scientific publications, dataset releases, and source code, we use repositories that are free to use (see above, github, zenodo).
 Regarding other types of data, it might be possible to get support from some companies to host content (e.g. musescore for musescore.com for hosting music scores).
 Some of the metadata generated during the project will be contributed back to the original repositories (musicbrainz, wikipedia, CDR).

 Regarding the data that is hosted on the Contributor Environment there will be an ongoing monthly cost for hosting.
-More details on the hosting will be discussed in the forthcoming meeting in Vienna 28-29 November.
-The exact costs will be reported in next versions of this deliverable.
+The exact costs will be reported in the last version of this deliverable.